-- The leadership team and Trust will ensure that all safer working practices and recruitment procedures are followed. - Staff will be appropriately trained in safer working practices and will have access to safer recruitment training. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - We have, in place, recruitment, selection, and vetting procedures in accordance with KCSiE 2022 Part Three and maintain a Single Central Record (SCR), which is reviewed regularly. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Employee Code of Conduct and staff contact policy.
-Concerns regarding low-level concerns are included in our Code of Conduct. - In the event of any complaint or allegation against a member of staff, the headteacher (or the DSL and Trust HR Lead) if the headteacher is not present, will be notified immediately.
-If it relates to the headteacher, the CEO of the Trust will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and Trust HR Department. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support.
-The Trust provides access to an employee wellbeing scheme which includes professional counselling.
-The school office can provide a brochure about what is available.
+- The leadership team and trust will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 and HR advice, policy and practice will be followed. - School leaders, staff and members of the governing body/ trust will be appropriately trained in safer working practices and access safer recruitment training . - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - We have, in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 and maintain a Single Central Record (SCR), which is reviewed regularly and updated appropriately. - Staff will have access to advice on the boundaries of appropriate behaviour and are made aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns are included in our Code of Conduct and in our managing allegations policy.
+Staff can access a copy of this through the school office and the Every system. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices as part of their induction before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the Head Teacher er (or the DSL) if the Head Teacher is not present, will be notified immediately.
+If it relates to the Head Teacher, the CEO or Chair of Governors will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which is available through our Employee Assistance Programme.